-Tell-Tale Signs You Need a Debt Detox
+Tell-Tale Signs You Need to Manage Your Debt

-But before you start creating such a plan, you must first learn to identify the signs that your small business is experiencing debt management issues.
+But before you start creating a plan, you must first learn to identify the signs that your small business is experiencing debt management issues.
 Here are the most common indications:

 - It’s taking you too long to collect on accounts receivables